AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/configuring/customize-cif-components.md

     $ mvn clean install -PautoInstallAll
     ```

-4. Add the necessary OSGi configurations to connect your AEM instance to a Magento instance by following the [Getting started with AEM and Magento Integration - Video](../getting-started/01-getting-started.md) or add the configurations to the newly created project by following the instructions in [Creating a new AEM CIF Project - Tutorial](../getting-started/02-new-cif-project.md).
+4. Add the necessary OSGi configurations to connect your AEM instance to a Magento instance or add the configurations to the newly created project.

 5. At this point you should have a working version of a storefront that is connected to a Magento instance.
 Navigate to the `US` > `Home` page at: [http://localhost:4502/editor.html/content/acme/us/en.html](http://localhost:4502/editor.html/content/acme/us/en.html)